ms/buildtogether.tech/collaborate/index.md

 -   its severity (i.e., how much damage the bug might do); and

--   other tickets that might be related.
+-   other issues that might be related.

 This is a lot more information than student projects require.
 In addition, students are almost always working on several courses at once, and it's common